tcr/smee/README.md

 Hook configuration is stored in a local `.smeeconf` file in your script directory and is different between scripts.

+## Options

 If your webhook call is being sent incorrectly from the server (as form or text data), set `json: true` in the options:

 ```javascript
 smee.persistentHook({json: true}, function (err, hook) { ... })
 ```

+The default port is `9009`.
+If this is conflicting, change it by setting `port: ...` in the options.

 ## Installation